 In most cases, you’ll have to pay out of pocket for a portion of your rehab care.
 The actual rates depend on whether your rehab center is on the list of in-network providers.
 Seeking treatment from an in-network provider means the insurance company covers more of the bill and your costs are minimal.

 Costs can also vary based on your individual insurance coverage and the deductibles you’ve already paid.
-You can check your Blue Cross Blue Shield insurance benefits by getting in touch with your plan administrator.
+You can check your Blue Cross Blue Shield alcohol rehab benefits by getting in touch with your plan administrator.

 A treatment plan is a document created by the rehab center with input from the client to ensure the treatment provided matches their goals.
-Blue Cross and Blue Shield also offers their own versions of treatment plans that a recovery center, like Changing Tides, can work with.
-Treatment plans show an individualized road map to recovery for each person seeking addiction treatment services.
+Blue Cross Blue Shield drug rehab coverage also offers its own versions of treatment plans that a recovery center, like Changing Tides, can work with.
+Treatment plans show an individualized road map to recovery for someone seeking addiction treatment services.
 Plans are goal-oriented and time-sensitive and represent the agreement made between the addiction treatment center and the client.

 Following an initial assessment of a substance use disorder, the treatment provider creates a tailored plan to include:

 - Details of how addiction issues are currently affecting the client’s life, such as problems in the workplace or at home

 - List of specific issues caused by substance addiction

 - Treatment objectives, including attending individual and family counseling, taking prescribed medication and joining a program such as AA

 - Methods of tracking progress, including notes and written testimony from the client